-As a result of we work together in therapy you can:
+As a result of our work together, you can:

 - Learn to forgive yourself and others, and achieve peace of mind.

 - Strengthen your self-esteem and reclaim your personal dignity.

 - Cope with a diagnosis of HIV or another medical challenge, and learn to thrive.

 - Establish your unique roles that give life meaning and purpose, professionally and personally.

 - Learn tools for coping with life’s challenges that you can use now and for all future challenges in your life.

 - Build your self-confidence to take the steps you need to take your life to a higher level of peace and fulfillment.

 - Manage anger, sadness, frustration, or and even learn to cope with SUCCESS in the long term.

 - Identify and evaluate options, so that you make better decisions in all areas of your life.

 - Communicate assertively to get what you want in life, while still respecting the rights of others.

 - Improve communications with everyone you come in contact with, to improve relationships with a partner/spouse, roommate, co-worker, family member, or friends.